gruenerBogen/MfNF-Diagnostic-Scripts/README.md

 in the file `cache.db`.
 If you don't want the cache, remove the argument `-c cache.db` from the prompt.

+If you desire more information, have a look at the manpage in the folder `doc`.

 ## What this checks
 For each link in a "Mathe für Nicht-Freaks" article the following two conditions are checked: